The UC Davis Design Museum opens its 2026-2027 season with

 McGraw, the installation showcases the vision, concepts, and

 development behind the project and its goals.
-The exhibition runs
+The exhibition has

-Jan.
-20 through April 26 in the UC Davis Design Museum.
+been extended through June 19 in the UC Davis Design

 The Alberini Family Speaker Series is supported through